Mexico City is one of the most populous cities in the world, with 8.8 million people.

-Clay pottery, embroidered cotton garments, wool shawls and outer garments with angular designs and colorful baskets and rugs are some of the common items associated with Mexican folk art.
+Clay pottery, embroidered cotton garments, wool shawls and outer garments with angular designs, colorful baskets and rugs are some of the common items associated with Mexican folk art.

 Holidays and celebrations

 Independence Day, marking the country’s separation from Spain in 1810, is celebrated on Sept.
-16. Cinco de Mayo, which marks Mexican military victory over the French in 1862, is more widely celebrated in the U.S. than it is in Mexico.
+16. Cinco de Mayo, which marks a Mexican military victory over the French in 1862, is more widely celebrated in the United States (as a beer promotion) than it is in Mexico.

 Additional reporting by Alina Bradford, Live Science Contributor